 The laser welding process begins, as one might imagine, when a laser is focused to the surface of a metal.
 Although the surface initially reflects most of the light, it absorbs enough to cause significant heating.
 This heating slightly changes the way the metal interacts with the light, which in turn causes more absorption and even more heating.
 Once the metal gets hot enough, it begins to melt and evaporate.
 The now-molten metal pool reacts to this evaporation by recoiling and creating a depression in the surface, like a trampoline reacting to a heavy load.
 When this depression is deep enough, it sends some of the reflected light back onto itself, which increases the absorbed light, creating more melting, generating more evaporation, making a deeper depression, creating more absorption, then more melting, and so on.
 This continues until all the light is absorbed and a deep hole, called a keyhole, forms.
 In cross section, this looks something like a molten metal tornado with a hollow cavity surrounded by a turbulent funnel of very hot liquid.
 This all happens within the first few milliseconds.

-In their textbook Modern Welding Technology, which has been metaphorically welded to my neocortex, H.B.
-Cary and S. Helzer estimate that as much as 50 percent of the U.S. gross domestic product relies on welding in some form or another.
 The obvious applications of welding are in the manufacturing of big things like cars and trains, but there are less obvious ones like the battery casing in your mobile phone or the metal stents used to reopen clogged arteries.
 It turns out that we can use laser welding in many of these manufacturing scenarios, and by doing so, we can realize numerous benefits.
 In some applications, the laser’s tightly focused beam makes for better precision welds like those needed in biomedical devices, batteries, and nuclear containment vessels, but in most other cases using lasers is just good business.

 For instance, most of a laser’s energy goes into making the weld itself, with very little wasted on heating the surrounding area.
 Less waste means lower utility bills.
 Also, the latest laser technology is based on fiber-optics, which we can mount directly to manufacturing robots, speeding up production lines and increasing manufacturing throughput.
 Recent studies also show that the ecological footprint of laser welding over traditional welding is significantly smaller both in terms of resources needed and hazardous waste produced.